A big nap from a huge dinner sometimes seems to go hand in hand; so is it bad to lay down after eating?

-Is it bad to lay down after eating breakfast?
+Is it bad to lie down after eating breakfast?

 Generally speaking, it’s always best to be upright after meals and that includes breakfast.

-The gravity from sitting up and standing up makes digestive functions go more smoothly and prevent the acid in your stomach from refluxing.
+The gravity from sitting up and standing up makes digestive functions go more smoothly and prevents the acid in your stomach from refluxing.

 Even better, get some exercise after you eat to help the body even more.

-Why do I always want to lay down after eating?
+Why do I always want to lie down after eating?